Plan a high school reunion

 So you’re the chosen family member who gets to organize and plan the upcoming family reunion!
 If that’s you, Reunacy has done the major leg work and created an in-depth planning guide and a family reunion planning checklist to alleviate your duties.

-Phase One: How to Start Planning Your Family Reunion
+Phase One: How Do I Start Planning My Family Reunion?

 Phase one occurs 8-12 months before the Reunion